digitraceslab/niimpy/README.md

 ## Documentation

-For now, see the included [Introduction.ipynb] and [Reference.ipynb] notebooks.
+For now, see the included [docs/Introduction.ipynb] and [docs/Manual.ipynb] notebooks.

 To learn about what converters exist and what they mean, see the